JashDharia/Exposys-internship/README.md

 ### Shopper Spot

-## This website was built by me and my friends for our semester project.
+## This website was built by me  for my exposys internship.
 The aim is to promote local shops and industries to enable them to compete with the global companies.

 ### home page
 ![Alt text](/images/home.png?raw=true "Shoppers Spot")